Priorities and Positions

 — National Historic Preservation Act of 1966

 Advocacy and government relations are central to achieving ACRA’s goals.
-Through our Government Relations Committee, and with the support of our government relations counsel, Cultural Heritage Partners, PLLC, ACRA communicates with federal and state lawmakers, staffers, and agencies to ensure that the voice of the CRM industry is heard.
+Through our Government Relations Committee, and with the support of our government relations counsel Agora, ACRA communicates with federal and state lawmakers, staffers, and agencies to ensure that the voice of the CRM industry is heard.
 To strengthen our industry, we help Members of Congress and government officials understand the scope of our business, the importance of historic preservation, and the impact of the cultural resource management industry on the economy.

 ACRA’s Government Relations Committee has identified the following legislative and regulatory conditions that will allow the CRM industry to thrive: